joaotavora/eglot/README.md

   one per each tiny change.
 - Easier to read and maintain elisp.
 Yeah I know, *very subjective*, so judge for yourself.
-- Doesn't *require* anything other than Emacs 26, but will automatically upgrade to work with stuff outside Emacs, like `company`, `markdown-mode`, if you happen to have these installed.
+- Doesn't *require* anything other than Emacs, but will automatically upgrade to work with stuff outside Emacs, like `company`, `markdown-mode`, if you happen to have these installed.
 - Has automated tests that check against actual LSP servers.

 [lsp]: https://microsoft.github.io/language-server-protocol/